Annual Net Purchases by Individual Investors Near $8 Billion

 According to CNBC on the 25th (local time), market research firm VandaTrack estimated that, as of December 8, individual investors had purchased $8 billion worth of Palantir shares since the beginning of the year.
 This represents an increase of more than 80% compared to the previous year and about a 400% increase compared to 2023.

-VandaTrack predicted that Palantir would rank among the top five stocks in terms of net purchases by individual investors this year.
+VandaTrack projected that Palantir would rank among the top five stocks in terms of net purchases by individual investors this year.
 Other stocks in the top ranks alongside Palantir include technology stocks such as Tesla and Nvidia, as well as exchange-traded funds (ETFs) tracking the S&P 500 index.
 Viraj Patel, Deputy Head of Research at VandaTrack, commented, "For individual investors, Palantir is now considered part of the 'representative AI group.'"

 Thanks to this strong individual buying trend, Palantir's stock has risen more than 150% so far this year, making it highly likely to achieve a triple-digit growth rate for the third consecutive year.
-Its cumulative three-year growth rate stands at around 3,000%, far surpassing the S&P 500 index (about 80%) and the Nasdaq index (about 120%) over the same period.
+Its cumulative three-year growth rate stands at around 3,000%, far surpassing the S&P 500 (about 80%) and the Nasdaq (about 120%) over the same period.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.